blablabla

 Free (8 lines/scene) / $10.99/mo unlimited (iOS)

 Built by an actor. coldRead uses on-device speech recognition to detect your cue word -- the last word of your line -- and then reads the next line.
-It's the only app on this list that works entirely on-device with zero internet connection.
-No account required either.
+It runs entirely on-device with no account and no connection, which deserves respect.
+Language support is wide for a system-voice app: eleven languages, including Spanish, German, Korean, and Japanese.
+There's also an Apple Watch companion app (coldRead Remote), a nice touch for hands-free control.

-The trade-off is voice quality. coldRead uses Apple's built-in system voices, not AI-generated ones.
+The trade-off is the reader itself. coldRead uses Apple's built-in system voices, not AI-generated ones.
 Functional for cues, but flat.
 Some actors don't care -- they just want to hear the words.
 Others find it hard to react to a voice that sounds like it's reading a terms-of-service agreement.
-There's also an Apple Watch companion app (coldRead Remote), which is a nice touch for hands-free control.
+And the free tier caps a scene at 8 lines, which a co-star scene outgrows fast.
+(The coldRead vs blablabla breakdown goes into voice quality and language support in detail.)

 ScenePartner